mengjx855/25-CF-IBD-MGX/README.md

 - FigureX: the scripts and necessary files for each figure

 If you find this code useful, please consider citing our forthcoming paper (in preparing):
-> Meng, Jin-Xin, et al. "An atlas of colonization factors in human gut microbiome reveals conserved microbial strategies and inflammatory bowel disease signatures."
+> Meng, Jin-Xin et al. "An atlas of colonization factors in human gut microbiome reveals conserved microbial strategies and inflammatory bowel disease signatures."
 (2026).